Chenwingu/phpmysql-app/README.md

 # phpmysql-app
-An Ecoomm app built on PHP &amp; MySQL
+An E-comm app built on PHP & lamp; MySQL